I'm excited to work with you!

 To be certain of how my support process and schedule works when you need help in the future, please be sure to read fully through the support page at least once before (or shortly after) we're finished with development.

 I have a child with special needs & require a flexible schedule

 I strive for a 9am-5pm workday when possible.

 Please understand that as a freelancer working from a home office, I can't be available 24/7.
-Evenings and weekends are reserved for time with my family.
+Weekends & evenings (unless working graveyard hours) are reserved exclusively for time with my family.

 My vacation schedule lists specific dates I won't be available or online at all.
 My assistant Christine checks my inbox daily (business hours)